 - Foul breath

-- Lightheadedness, fast or weak pulse, tightness in chest
+- Lightheadedness, fast or weak pulse or tightness in the chest

-- Skin problems: clammy or cold skin; rash in an area; skin that blisters, loosens or peels; cracked, scaly skin; skin lesions (including a purple center); swollen skin that is also red
+- Skin problems, such as clammy or cold skin, skin that blisters, loosens or peels, rash in an area, cracked, scaly skin, skin lesions (including a purple center) and swollen skin that’s also red

 - Swallowing difficulty